sinaro/prs-training-uio/README.md

         --all-score
 ```

-* Check and discuss the output of Prsice2, and the generated files.
+* Check and discuss the output of Prsice2, and the generated files: bar, high-resolution, and quantile plots. prsice, summary, best, snp, and mismatch, files.

 ## Running PRSice2 on HPC (eg. TSD at UiO)
 * a brief overview of offline and online HPC system, transferring of data/environment to an offline system, login node and submit node, modules, and Slurm.